violet-tailed-sylph-elago-1600

 Habitat: The Violet-tailed Sylph inhabits subtropical and tropical moist montane forests.
 It can be found at altitudes from 300 to 2,200 m.
 They birds prefer the edges of cloud forests and areas with abundant flowering plants, which provide their food source.

-Behavior: Like other hummingbirds, the Violet-tailed Sylph feeds on nectar from a variety of flowering plants.
+Behavior: The Violet-tailed Sylph feeds on nectar from a variety of flowering plants.
 It uses its long, specialized bill to access deep flowers.
 It also consumes small insects and spiders to supplement its diet with protein.
 Known for its agile and acrobatic flight, the Violet-tailed Sylph can hover in place while feeding and is capable of rapid, darting movements.

 Breeding: The breeding season for the Violet-tailed Sylph varies depending on the region but occurs during the wet season when food is abundant.
 Females are responsible for building the nest, which is a small cup made of plant fibers and spider silk, often placed on a branch or in a sheltered spot.
 The female lays two white eggs and incubates them alone.
 She also takes sole responsibility for feeding and raising the chicks.